nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 ```

 Congratulations!
 You have successfully updated the rack configuration for your cross-regional Aerospike cluster.
 The cluster now accurately reflects two logical racks—one for each region.
 Don’t forget to verify and update the `rack-id` values in your Aerospike configuration file to match the revised rack setup.
-This ensures that the configuration aligns with your intended architecture.
+This will make sure that the configuration aligns with your intended architecture.

 <p id="data-section"><h2>Day 3: Insert some records</h2></p>

-To ensure that data is being written to your Aerospike database while performing split brain scenarios, you can use a basic Python application to insert data.
+You will want to verify that data is being written to your Aerospike database while performing the split brain scenarios.
+To achieve this you will create a basic Python application to insert data.
 This will help you verify the cluster's behavior and data consistency under test conditions.
 Below is a simple Python script that inserts some data into the Aerospike database.
 This script uses the `aerospike` client library to connect to the cluster and perform data operations.

 When you run the provided Python script to insert data into your Aerospike database, the data should be structured and stored as follows.
 Here’s an example of how the inserted data might look: